The sixth Painleve transcendent and uniformization of algebraic curves: Inversion problems and related topics

-Substitution \eqref{J} solves \eqref{heun} in terms of hypergeometric functions $_2F_1\bbig(\frac{1}{12},\frac{1}{12}; \frac23\big|\,J\bbig)$ \footnote{This is also true for arbitrary Painlev\'e curves at all.
-According to Theorem~8, any Fuchsian equation arising from Painlev\'e substitution \eqref{substheta} is integrable in terms of this $_2F_1(J)$-series or $K,K'(\sqrt{x})$.} and these functions are directly related to the classical representations for $J(\tau)$ through $\vartheta(\tau)$'s or Dedekind's function $\ded(\tau)$ and $\ded(\tau)$ itself is just a hidden form of the known $\theta$-constant
+Substitution \eqref{J} solves \eqref{heun} in terms of hypergeometric functions $_2F_1\big(\frac{1}{12},\frac{1}{12}; \frac23\big|\,J\big)$.
+Recall, this is also true for arbitrary Painlev\'e curves at all.
+According to Theorem~\ref{T8}, any Fuchsian equation arising from Painlev\'e substitution \eqref{substheta} is integrable in terms of $\ellK,\ellK'(\sqrt{x})$ or $_2F_1(J)$-series.
+These series are directly related to the classical representations for $J(\tau)$ through $\vartheta(\tau)$'s or Dedekind's function $\ded(\tau)$.
+It is known that the $\ded(\tau)$ itself is a hidden form of the $\theta$-constant

+and is a particular case of the new $\theta$-constant class described in sects.~\ref{diffcalc} and \ref{groups}.
 There are of course many other analogs of \eqref{J} and therefore PH-curves and their consequences provide a further and rich development of theories to the classical $\vartheta$- and $\ded$-constants.
 As for solutions to the $\Psi$, Picard--Hitchin's hierarchy leads to a massive generalization of numerous quadratic and cubic transformations of $_2F_1$-series listed in dissertation by Goursat \cite{goursat}.
-In addition to this, we have also representations of groups, $\theta$-Hauptmoduln, their differential calculus, etc.

-The aforesaid and examples are the illustrations to what we said in the end of Sect.\;\ref{universal}: substitutions bind integrable equations between themselves.
+In addition to this, we have also representations of groups, $\theta$-Hauptmoduln, their differential calculus, etc. The aforesaid and examples are the illustrations to what we said in the end of Sect.~\ref{universal}: substitutions bind integrable equations between themselves.
+For exhaustive theory to algebraic equivalence of the Chudnovsky list see \cite{br5}.

-{\bf Corollary 3.} {\em All the four Chudnovsky's equations are equivalent to each other in the sense that they are transformable into one another by algebraic changes of independent variable.}

-The normal form \eqref{fuchs}, say, to the first equation of this list, is exactly equation \eqref{lemn} followed by renaming $u\mapsto x$.
-Remember now the relation \eqref{sx} between variable $x$ in equation \eqref{III} and our variable $s$.
-Changing $x\mapsto u^2$ in \eqref{xs} followed by renaming $u\mapsto \boldsymbol{x}$, we obtain that Chudnovsky's equations